bzinkan/NovaForge_V2/Packages/com.bzinkan.novaforge/README.md

 - **NovaForgeWindow.cs** — Opens from `NovaForge/Open Generator` and provides a prompt-driven UI entry point.

 ## Usage
-1. Import the package through UPM using the Git URL of this repository.
+1. Import the package through UPM using the Git URL above.
 2. Create a `NovaForgeSettings` asset via **Create > NovaForge > Settings** and populate API keys.
 3. Open **NovaForge > Open Generator** to access the generator window.

-## Roadmap
-- Wire editor actions to the networking layer for live generation calls.
-- Expand scene models to mirror service responses.
-- Add validation and diagnostics for API connectivity.